Agents

 Running Agents

-Here's a simple example demonstrating all three:
+Here's a simple example demonstrating the first three:

 from pydantic_ai import Agent